Skip to content

 Repetitive or Scripted Activity

-Actions that are highly repetitive, automated, or scripted with the sole purpose of increasing activity counts do not constitute meaningful contribution.
+Actions that are highly repetitive, automated, or scripted solely to increase activity counts do not constitute meaningful contribution.

 Volume alone is not a measure of contribution.